mhammell-laboratory/ezBAMQC/README.rst

 Version 0.6.4

+BAMQC is a tool to check the quality of either one or many mapped next-generation-sequencing datasets.
+It conducts comprehensive evaluations of aligned sequencing data from multiple aspects including: clipping profile, mapping quality distribution, mapped read length distribution, genomic/transcriptomic mapping distribution, inner distance distribution (for paired-end reads), ribosomal RNA contamination, transcript 5’ and 3’ end bias, transcription dropout rate, sample correlations, sample reproducibility, sample variations.
+It outputs a set of tables and plots and one HTML page that contains a summary of the results.
+Many metrics are designed for RNA-seq data specifically, but BAMQC can be applied to any mapped sequencing dataset such as RNA-seq, CLIP-seq, GRO-seq, ChIP-seq, DNA-seq and so on.

 `Github Page <https://github.com/mhammell-laboratory/bamqc>`_

 `Pypi Page <https://pypi.python.org/pypi/BAMQC>`_

 `MHammell Lab <http://hammelllab.labsites.cshl.edu/software>`_

+Created by Ying Jin, David Molik, and Molly Hammell, 2015
+Contact: Ying Jin (yjin@cshl.edu)

 Installation guide for BAMQC for from source installs
 -----------------------------------------------------